grow/grow/content/docs/podspec.md

 ### error_routes

 Grow can build error pages for various error codes.
-The error page renders a view, which can leverage the template variable `g.error` to gain additional information about the error.
+The error page renders a view, which can leverage the template variable `{{error}}` to gain additional information about the error.
 To specify a generic error page, use "default".
 When a pod is built and deployed to a storage provider such as Amazon S3 or Google Cloud Storage, the storage provider will be configured to use these error pages.

     default: /views/errors/default.html
     not_found: /views/errors/404.html